Document API using a tool such as Doxygen

 We would like to discuss this at the stakeholders meeting, since this does entail a significant amount of effort from the point of view of both the tool choice and configuration for automatic use, and the documentation of the APIs in the chosen format.
 Please note that we do have the ongoing art workbook project, where you may find some of the information you seek.

-#3 Updated by Ben Morgan almost 4 years ago
+#3 Updated by Ben Morgan over 4 years ago

 - File 0001-Issue-6334-Build-Doxygen-docs-for-cetlib.patch 0001-Issue-6334-Build-Doxygen-docs-for-cetlib.patch added